AlphaBravoCompany/ab-training-labs/container-bootcamp/section-4-labs/README.md

 Docker Compose simplifies things quite a bit while also allowing us to be declarative about our configuration and generate an artifact that could be put into source code control like Git.

-Let's take a look at the docker-compose.yml file in this directory.
+Let's take a look at the `docker-compose.yml` file in this directory.

+`/ab/labs/container-bootcamp/section-4-labs/docker-compose.yml` {{ open }}

 Notice that it has all of the elements we defined in the Docker CLI, but it is much easier to read and modify.